 Concern for security in and around the nation's air transportation system has never been greater.
 To combat potential threats, legislative and regulatory agencies are moving at a rapid pace to better regulate and upgrade the safety of the traveling public.
-NATA-Compliance Services works closely with the FAA, DOT and the Transportation Security Administration (TSA) to track, understand and help implement regulatory changes that will affect your operation.
-By outsourcing security compliance to NATA-Compliance Services, you minimize risk of security violations and maximize peace of mind.
+NATA Compliance Services works closely with the Federal Aviation Administration (FAA), Department of Transportation (DOT) and the Transportation Security Administration (TSA) to track, understand, and help implement regulatory changes that will affect your operation.
+By outsourcing security compliance to NATA Compliance Services, you minimize risk of security violations and maximize peace of mind.

 To help you stay better informed, a current, partial list of regulations from the DOT, FAA and TSA and acts that govern aviation and transportation employees is offered below.
 Please bookmark this page and refer back often for the latest news regarding developments in transportation security regulations.

 Temporary Alternative to TSA Terrorist Threat Assessment Procedures